Effects of inoculum density of R. solani AG 2-2IIIB and age of plant on root rot severity in sugar beet

 Abstract

-Root rot of sugar beet (Beta vulgaris L.), caused by Rhizoctonia solani anastomosis group AG 2-2 IIIB is responsible for significant crop losses in North Dakota and Minnesota.
+Root rot of sugar beet (Beta vulgaris L.), caused by Rhizoctonia solani anastomosis group AG 2-2 IIIB is responsible for significant crop losses in North Dakota and Minnesota, USA.
 Understanding the association between plant age and inoculum density with disease severity of sugar beet cultivars is a prerequisite to properly screen for varietal resistance.
-Therefore, investigations were conducted for the responses of four-, six-, and eight-week-old plants in seven commercial sugar beet cultivars to inoculum densities of one, two, and three grains of R. solani-colonized barley in the greenhouse and with the corresponding three levels of colonized barley, mycelial plugs, and sclerotia in field experiments.
-In greenhouse conditions, disease severity was greatest before plants reached six weeks of age (P=0.05).
+Therefore, investigations were conducted to determine the responses of 4-, 6-, and 8-week-old plants in seven commercial sugar beet cultivars to inoculum densities of one, two, and three grains of R. solani-colonized barley in a greenhouse and with three corresponding levels of colonized barley, mycelial plugs, and sclerotia in field experiments.
+Under greenhouse conditions, disease severity was greatest before plants reached six weeks of age (p = 0.05).
 There was a positive linear relationship between the density of the inoculum and disease severity.
-All seven cultivars were equally susceptible (P>0.05) to R. solani.
-Interactions between cultivars and plant age and between plant age and intensity of inoculum were not significant (P>0.05).
-Field experiments showed that the density of inoculums was significant (P<0.001), and the disease severity was highest in plants inoculated with three colonized barley seeds per plant compared to doses of other inoculum types.
+All seven cultivars were equally susceptible (p > 0.05) to R. solani.
+Interactions between cultivars and plant age and between plant age and intensity of inoculum were not significant (p > 0.05).
+Field experiments showed that the density of inoculums was significant (p < 0.001), and the disease severity was highest in plants inoculated with three colonized barley seeds per plant compared to doses of other inoculum types.

 Original languageEnglish